 Ileocolic intussusception due to mucocoele of the appendix causing small bowel obstruction

-One week generalised colicky abdominal pain and vomiting
+One week generalized colicky abdominal pain and vomiting

 Abdomen and pelvis

 There is a 14 cm complex ileocolic and ileoileal intussusception.
 A tubular blind-ending structure is visualized within the intussusception, with a 3.5 cm, murally calcified cyst at its base.
 The mid and distal small bowel proximal to the intussusception is dilated measuring up to 3.7 cm.

 Small volume ascites.
 Note of an incidental small simple liver cyst.